Search Our Knowledge Base

 It's vital to address potential vulnerabilities that could lead to an OS command injection attack.
 There are a few ways to handle the task:

 Preventing manipulation at the source.
 It's vital that any applications accessible through a web browser avoid user-controllable data in operating system commands.
 Development and cybersecurity teams should focus on the use of code that doesn't allow for manipulation of server-level tasks via unintended commands.

 Rejecting unacceptable code.
 If it's impossible to find a safer and more secure way to perform server-level tasks, then it's critical to strictly validate all user data.
 This is often achieved by creating a whitelist of acceptable values.
 In addition, some organizations limit input to short alphanumeric strings.
 Any input outside the range of acceptable data is automatically rejected by the system.

 Controls over APIs.
 In some cases, an application might pass a command string for an API to a shell interpreter that handles command chaining and redirection.
 This can lead to a breach.
 Instead, the application should only launch a specific process based on a specific name and command line parameters.
 This way, even if attackers circumvent basic input validation methods, their options and choices are limited.

 Veracode Can Help with OS Command Injection

-Veracode Web Application Scanning can safely, accurately, and quickly discover web application flaws, including OS command injection, in running web applications in either production or pre-production environments.
+Veracode Discovery can safely, accurately, and quickly discover web application flaws, including OS command injection, in running web applications in either production or pre-production environments.